parallelsio/core-modules/README.md

 > Point the Chrome browser to the extension source code folder: `/extensions/chrome/source`
 > [Detailed directions](https://developer.chrome.com/extensions/getstarted#unpacked)

-### Development Workflow Scripts
-> There are several scripts available using `npm` that are designed to make the development process as painless as possible:

-> * `npm test`: Runs all tests in the project
-> * `npm run units`: Run only units tests for the extensions and meteor
-> * `npm run e2e`: Run only e2e tests
-> * `npm run local`: Build a version of the clipper to extensions/chrome/build that points to localhost
-> * `npm run ci`: Build a version of the clipper to extensions/chrome/build that points to parallels-ci.meteor.com
-> * `npm run prod`: Build a version of the clipper to extensions/chrome/build that points to parallels.meteor.com
-> * `npm run server`: Starts the meteor app and livereload for the clipper source
-> * `npm run resetdb`: Drops all data in meteor's mongo DB and the Neo4j DB
-> * `npm run exportlog`: Export your canvas's data to a json file.
-The data will be ouptut to `meteor-app/private/data-backups/canvas.events.json`.
-(IMPORTANT: the app must be running when you run this command)
-> * `npm run importlog`: Rebuild your canvas from scratch by importing a json file of canvas events to be replayed.
-The task will read events data from `meteor-app/private/data-backups/canvas.events.json`.
-(IMPORTANT: the app must be running when you run this command.
-However, you probably want to run the resetdb command above before running the import although it isn't necessary.)

-> You can see all these scripts (and maybe more) by running `npm run`.

 ### Start The Neo4j Server
 > We assume your Neo4j instance will be up and running at localhost:7474.
 If not, you'll need to update the meteor-app/settings.json with your environment's location.